RobertBaruch/amaranth-tutorial/7_simulating.md

         sim.run()
 ```

-> There is currently a bug in nMigen where inputs to your module are not output to the trace file.
+> (This may not be true anymore) There is currently a bug in Amaranth where inputs to your module are not output to the trace file.
 To get around this, for each such input, place this in your `main` **before** the `Simulator` construction:
+>
 > ```python
 >     input1 = Signal(...)
 >     m.d.comb += yourmodule.input1.eq(input1)
 >     ...
 >     sim = Simulator(m)
 > ```
+>
 > Inside your `process`, refer to this input as `input1`, not `yourmodule.input1`.
-This will force nMigen to include `input1` in the trace file.
+This will force Amaranth to include `input1` in the trace file.

 ## Define your clocks, if any